tailwindlabs/tailwindcss/source/docs/font-weight.blade.md

 ### Font Weights

 By default Tailwind provides 10 `font-weight` utilities.
-You change, add, or remove these by editing the `fontWeight` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.fontWeight` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'fontWeight'])
+@component('_partials.customized-config', ['key' => 'theme.fontWeight'])
 - hairline: 100,
 + 'extra-light': 100,
 - thin: 200,